AustralianAntarcticDivision/orsifronts/README.md

 The "Orsi fronts" are a commonly used climatological map of Southern Ocean frontal distributions, published on the [Southern Ocean Atlas Database Page](http://woceatlas.tamu.edu/Sites/html/atlas/SOA_DATABASE_DOWNLOAD.html) after Orsi et al. (1995).

 The data is provided in this package as a built-in data set.
 The object `orsifronts` is a 'SpatialLinesDataFrame' object, as defined in the 'sp' package.
-This is a "GIS vector" layer where complex line geometry objects are linked to data in a table form.
+(A 'SpatialLinesDataFrame' is a "GIS vector" layer where complex line geometry objects are linked to simple attribute data in a table form, and it behaves like a 'data.frame').

 ``` r
 library(orsifronts)